SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-api-service.md

-# Develop an API service
+# Develop an Integration API

 In this tutorial, you'll learn the basics of setting up and using WSO2 MI to create and deploy an Integration API service with minimal hassle.